developer-zebra/developer-zebra-site/src/datawedge/6-5/guide/settings/index.md

 * `/enterprise/device/settings/datawedge/autoimport` - DataWedge monitors this folder whenever it's running and immediately imports and activates any configuration file placed here, overwriting prior settings.
 See Auto Import, below.

-**Notes:**
+**Notes**:
 * A DataWedge Restore operation will delete the working .db file.
 * A _**Factory**_ reset **deletes all files** in the `/enterprise` folder.
-* If a `datawedge.db` file exists in the `/enterprisereset` directory, DataWedge will activate it as the new working config file.
+* If a `datawedge.db` file exists in the `/enterprisereset` directory, DataWedge will activate it as the new working Config file.

 -----

 ### Auto Import

-DataWedge supports remote deployment of config files (`datawedge.db`) and Profiles (`dwprofile_profilename.db`) to devices through commercially available third-party Mobile Device Management (MDM) systems.
+DataWedge supports remote deployment of Config files (`datawedge.db`) and Profiles (`dwprofile_profilename.db`) to devices through commercially available third-party Mobile Device Management (MDM) systems.
 When DataWedge launches, it checks the `/enterprise/device/settings/datawedge/autoimport` directory for the presence of such files.
 If any are found, it executes the functions below.

 **DataWedge Auto-Import routine**:
 1. Import the new file(s)
-2. Replace the existing config file and like-named Profile(s) (if any)
+2. Replace the existing Config file and like-named Profile(s) (if any)
 3. Delete the imported files
 4. Put new settings immediately into effect

-While DataWedge is running, it receives a system notification whenever a config file or Profile is placed in the `/autoimport` folder and executes the same four functions.
+While DataWedge is running, it receives a system notification whenever a Config file or Profile is placed in the `/autoimport` folder and executes the same four functions.

 **Notes**:
-* For the best experience, **Zebra strongly recommends that users be advised to exit DataWedge** before new config files are remotely deployed.
+* For the best experience, **Zebra strongly recommends that users be advised to exit DataWedge** before new Config files are remotely deployed.
 * On devices running Android KitKat or later, the `/enterprise` folder cannot be seen with File Explorer or other user-level tools.
 Moving configuration files to and from the `/autoimport` or `/enterprisereset` folders must be done programmatically, with a staging client app or MDM.
 * DataWedge will attempt to consume any of the monitored “.db” files as soon the file name(s) appear in the `/autoimport` folder.
 Therefore, **it is possible for DataWedge to attempt to consume a file before it is completely written**.
 To avoid this condition, Zebra recommends initially storing the file with an alternate extension (i.e. ".tmp") and changing the extension to .db once writing is complete.
 See sample code, below.
 * **Zebra recommends applying explicit file permissions to the all .db files** so that DataWedge will not be impeded from any of its file procedures.